Register Members Login Search:

 2008

-In March, the Immigration Resource Centre at 2330 Midland Ave. opened its door to its first clients.
-This year, CICS celebrates its 40th anniversary of serving the immigrant community.
+In March, the Immigration Resource Centre at 2330 Midland Avenue opened its door to its first clients.
+In the same year, CICS celebrated its 40th anniversary of serving the immigrant community.

 2007

-In October, CICS bought a 44,000 sq ft property at 2330 Midland Ave. to convert into an immigrant resource centre.
+Supported by Ministry of Citizenship & Immigration and others, in October, CICS bought a 44,000 square-feet property at 2330 Midland Avenue to be converted into an immigrant resource centre.
 Phase I renovation began.

 2005